Words have meaning.

 Thoughts have consequences.

-These are important concepts that have escaped many modern people.
+Unfortunately, these are important concepts that have escaped some.

 Take, for instance, the word "tolerance".
 In modern use, it has a unique meaning to some and a completely different meaning to others.
 The result behind the differing definitions of the word, mean that by subscribing to one definition above-and-over another will lead to different consequences.